-Behaviour in the Classroom Behaviour for Learning Expectations and Violations What happens now Pupils are ready to learn and are meeting expectations by: Entering the classroom according to expectations of: Entering the classroom according to expectations, removing outdoor clothing, putting planners on desk and being prepared for learning.
+Classroom Learning Expectations What happens now Young people are ready to learn are proud to be their best.
+They are meeting expectations by: Entering the classroom according to expectations, removing outdoor clothing, putting planners on desk and being prepared for learning.
 Placing electronic equipment in bags.
-Following teachers' instructions and beginning tasks as soon as asked Working quietly, focussing on tasks and producing excellent quality work Pupils receive positive praise, Excellence Points for good conduct and Teacher Commendation in exceptional circumstances.
-Non-negotiable sanctions: Pupils need reminding, more than once, about the Academy's expectations Producing little or poor quality work Non correction of uniform Low level disruption including: swinging on chair; calling out; getting out of seat; walking around the classroom; failing to sit still on the chair; being off task or talking when it's not appropriate Ignoring reasonable instructions or showing any behaviour that prevents other pupils from learning Rudeness including tutting, eye-rolling, denying violation Swearing or use of inappropriate language Confiscation of phone/electronic equipment Record of behaviour in planner Reflection period with the teacher on the same day Entry on SIMS Repeat Offence: break time detention with the teacher Inform HoY/form tutor (repeat offence) Pupils can move back to Green if they show improvements in their behaviour for learning.
-Non-negotiable sanctions: Persistent failure to correct behaviour outlined in the Amber category Answering back or attempting to negotiate with staff Throwing items around the classroom Truancy or late arrival to a lesson Leaving the classroom without permission Walking away, and refusing to return, to a member of staff when they are speaking directly to the pupil Refusing a sanction or total refusal to comply E-safety offence Use of phone or electronic equipment Threatening and aggressive behaviour towards staff or pupils Damage to Academy property Detention with leader of Subject Discipline Teacher to contact parents/carers (same day) Confiscation of phone/electronic equipment for an extended period Record in planner Record on SIMS Supervised lunch Inform Head of Year Other possible sanctions to include: No entry to the canteen/3G for the week (SLT approval) Re-room Community service on a specified day Formal behaviour meeting with parents Major incident: Sanctions to include: Violations to be agreed by SLT only Swearing directly at staff Assault or aggressive behaviour Physical assault or fighting Bullying Racist, sexist or homophobic remarks Caught in possession contraband items Removal from circulation Community service on a specified day Academy detention (one hour) Formal behaviour meeting with parents Police referral Behaviour placement Managed move Sanctions Issued by the Principal only:Fixed term exclusionPermanent Exclusion
+Following teachers' instructions and beginning tasks as soon as asked Working quietly, focussing on tasks and producing excellent quality work Young people receive positive praise, Excellence Points for good conduct and Teacher Commendation in exceptional circumstances.
+Amber (5 points) Young people need reminding, more than once, about the Academy's expectations Producing little or poor quality work Non correction of uniform Low level disruption including: swinging on chair; calling out; getting out of seat; walking around the classroom; failing to sit still on the chair; being off task or talking when it's not appropriate Ignoring reasonable instructions or showing any behaviour that prevents other young people from learning Rudeness including tutting, eye-rolling, denying violation Swearing or use of inappropriate language Use of sports equipment outside of the 3g pitch or sports hall Congregating and refusing to move on Non-negotiable sanctions: Confiscation of phone/electronic equipment Record of behaviour in planner Entry on SIMS Repeat Offence: break time detention with the teacher Inform HoY/form tutor (repeat offence) Confiscation of sports equipment Young people can move back to Green if they show improvement.
+Red (10 points) Persistent failure to correct behaviour outlined in the Amber category Answering back or attempting to negotiate with staff Throwing items around the classroom Truancy or late arrival to a lesson Leaving the classroom without permission Walking away, and refusing to return, to a member of staff when they are speaking directly to the pupil Refusing a sanction or total refusal to comply E-safety offence Use of phone or electronic equipment Threatening and aggressive behaviour towards staff or pupils Damage to Academy property Non-negotiable sanctions: Teacher to contact parents/carers (same day) Confiscation of phone/electronic equipment and collection by parents only Record in planner Record on SIMS Supervised lunch Inform Head of Year Other possible sanctions to include: No entry to the canteen/3G for the week (SLT approval) Re-room Community service on a specified day Formal behaviour meeting with parents

+Major incident (15 points): Violations to be agreed by SLT only

+- Swearing directly at staff

+- Assault or aggressive behaviour

+- Physical assault or fighting

+- Bullying

+- Racist, sexist or homophobic remarks

+- Caught in possession of contraband items

+- Use of lift without express permission